facelessuser/pymdown-extensions/docs/src/markdown/extensions/snippets.md

     Each line selection is evaluated independently of previous selections.
 Selections will be performed in the order they are specified.
 No additional separators (empty lines or otherwise) are inserted between selections, they are inserted exactly as specified.
+-   Negative indexes can be used as well and will be converted to positive indexes based on the total number of lines in the snippet.
+If a snippet has 10 lines, then `-1` would correspond with line `10` and `-10` would correspond with line `1`.

+    Be mindful of snippets with trailing, empty new lines at the end as those will be considered as well.

+/// note
+Lines are never specified with `0`.
+If `0` is used it will be clamped to `1`.
+///

 ```
 ;--8<-- "file.md:4:6"